Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

-The best foods to eat pre-workout for a better pump include high-carbohydrate foods, such as oatmeal and rice, and foods that boost your nitric oxide levels, such as beets and spinach.
+• The best foods to eat pre-workout for a better pump include high-carbohydrate foods, such as oatmeal and rice, and foods that boost your nitric oxide levels, such as beets and spinach.

-Carbohydrate-rich Foods
+Carbohydrate-Rich Foods

-Every gram of glycogen stored in your muscles is also tied to 3-4 grams of water.
 Without adequate glycogen stores, your muscles will be somewhat dehydrated.
 And, with low water content in your muscles, they won’t pump maximally.

 Nitric Oxide-Boosting Foods

-Nitric oxide (NO)-boosting foods are also often hailed as pump-inducing.
+Nitric oxide (NO)-boosting foods are often hailed as pump-inducing.
 Nitric oxide relaxes blood vessels and promotes increased oxygen delivery and blood flow.

-Researchers from Brazil and Canada found that the NO-boosting amino acid, arginine, helps increase muscle blood volume.
+Researchers from Brazil and Canada found that the NO-boosting amino acid arginine helps increase muscle blood volume.

-As well, foods high in betaine, which also boosts NO, are said to improve your muscle pump by regulating cellular fluid volume.
+Also, foods high in betaine, which also boosts NO, are said to improve your muscle pump by regulating cellular fluid volume.

 Betaine has also been shown to allow for a greater training load, which can help you achieve a bigger, better pump.

-Other Nutritional Factors That Influence the “Pump”
+Other Factors That Influence the “Pump”

 Hydration

 You can’t train as hard or as long if you’re dehydrated, nor can you develop a full, lasting pump.
-Drinking sufficient water is key to getting a good pump.

-Sedentary men require 3 liters of water each day, while sedentary women need 2.2 liters per day.
+The Food and Nutrition Board of the Institutes of Medicine states that: Sedentary men require 3 liters of water each day, while sedentary women need 2.2 liters per day.

 As an active individual, especially one looking to maximize their muscle pump, you need to drink more than this.